dayanials/documentation/index.md

 keywords: documentation, classifieds, website, custom, platform, options, social, start, yclas, features, fully, fields, panel, import, featured, mobile
 ---
 <div class="col-md-12">
-	<p>Here you can find information on how to create your own marketplace using Yclas.
-Learn about the features of Yclas, such as social media, payment gateways and google maps integrations, membership plans for your customers, featured ads, custom fields for ads and users, coupon system and more.</p>
+	<p>Here you can find information about how to create your own marketplace using Yclas.
+Learn about the features of Yclas, such as social media, payment gatewayS, Google Maps integrations, membership plans for your customers, featured ads, custom fields for ads and users, coupon system, and more.</p>
 </div>

 <div class="col-md-12 col-xs-12 pull-left">
 	<div>
 		  	<div class="panel-body">
 		  		<p><iframe width="100%" height="300" src="https://www.youtube.com/embed/lbXZBtk29m4" frameborder="0" allowfullscreen></iframe></p>
-				<p><a href="https://yclas.com/" target="_blank">Yclas</a> is a MaaS (marketplace as a service), marketplace website creation platform, creating websites in less than 1 minute.</p>
+				<p><a href="https://yclas.com/" target="_blank">Yclas</a> is a MaaS (marketplace as a service), marketplace website platform designed to create websites in less than 1 minute.</p>
-				<p>You can be as creative as you want with Yclas, create a <strong>marketplace</strong>, <strong>job board</strong>, <strong>real estate</strong>, <strong>car dealer</strong> or anything you want!
-Modify text, customize fields, add users to help you moderate the website and many more features.</p>
+				<p>You can be as creative as you want with Yclas: create a <strong>marketplace</strong>, <strong>job board</strong>, <strong>real estate</strong>, <strong>car dealer</strong> or anything you want!
+Modify text, customize fields, add users to help you moderate the website and use many more features.</p>
 				<p>Start by watching <a href="https://www.udemy.com/classifieds/" target="_blank"><i>"How to create a classifieds site from scratch"</i></a> Video Course on Udemy.</p>
 		  	</div>
 	</div>